Here at BloodMoon Dragons, we refuse to breed JUST to make a buck.

 Needless to say UVB is important!
 You can buy a wide array of different bulbs.
 The long tube or florescent ones are recommended.
 They also have mercury vapor bulbs that can provide heat AND UVB, but can be quite expensive.
 The coil type can cause eye irritation and should be avoided if possible.

 If your enclosure is large, you may need additional lighting.
 Too many dark spots are bad for your dragons eyes.
 As long as it is not a colored bulb, or effects the overall temperatures of the enclosure, it should be fine.

-DO NOT USE SAND!!!
 Sand can cause an impaction ( can’t poo) that can be deadly!
-Most people have no issues using bioactive or reptile soil for adult dragons, as long as proper husbandry is maintained.
+Most people have no issues, but better safe than sorry .

-Whatever you end up using ,Please keep the enclosure clean.
-I use a mix of diluted Listerine/f10/ & castil soap as a daily anti bacterial cleaner(on tile), but there many other commercial cleaners you can use, just make sure NOT to use harsh soaps or bleach that can harm your pet.
+Newspaper (not pretty, but works) reptile carpet & tile, are all widely used, easy to clean, and are safe for your pet.
+Please keep the enclosure clean.
+I use a mixture of diluted Listerine, castil soap and F10 as a daily anti bacterial cleaner, but there many other commercial cleaners you can use, just make sure NOT to use harsh soaps or bleach that can harm your pet.

 lettuce in general should be avoided, just because it has no nutritional value what so ever.

 I guess it could be used a “filler” with other greens, its up to you.

 Kale, collard greens, mustard greens, turnip greens & dandelion greens are the base of all daily feedings at my house.